 2.4.
 Importing a calendar from the internet

-For vacation and holiday calendars importing calendar data in the iCal-format is conveniently available.
-Such files are easily found on the internet and spare you from having to enter dates laboriously by hand.
+For vacation and holiday calendars, importing calendar data in the iCal-format is conveniently available.
+Such files are easily found on the internet and spare you the work of having to enter dates laboriously by hand.
 For example, holidays for all German states can be found under www.ferienwiki.de/exports/de.
-Maybe there is a similar source for your country, too.
+No doubt there will be a similar source for your country as well.

 Import such data with the button, and in the mask specify the range of future years for which the regular holidays should be entered into the time periods: